Lady Miss Kier: Deee-Lite

-In 1982, Kirby met Ukrainian-born Dmitry Brill ("Supa DJ Dmitry") and designed, made, and sold him silver platform boots and a glitter blue spacesuit, for his band, Shazork.
+In 1982, Kirby met Ukrainian-born Dmitry Brill ("Super DJ Dmitry") and designed, made, and sold him silver platform boots and a glitter blue spacesuit, for his band, Shazork.
 In 1986, she began experimenting with singing and writing music with Brill to form the band Deee-Lite.

 Shortly after their first show in 1986, Brill was introduced to Towa Tei, a Japanese DJ of Korean descent.
 Several years later, Kirby and Brill invited him to join their band.
 Combining Kirby's vocal and writing talents with Brill's sampling skills and Tei's techno mixing, the three formed the band Deee-Lite.
 She continued to make a living as a waitress and go-go dancer until the band signed a seven-album deal with Elektra Records.

 Deee-Lite's sound was a mix of house music, techno and electronic dance music.
 Deee-Lite shot to stardom in 1990 with the release of their first album World Clique and the hit "Groove Is in the Heart.”
 At the 1991 MTV Video Music Awards, Deee-Lite was nominated for several awards, including Video of the Year and Best New Artist.
 Within the group, Kirby took on the larger-than-life alter-ego "Lady Miss Kier.”
 Kirby's initial look relied on revamped and exaggerated retro style 1960s fashion.
 Her signature look was a zip-up catsuit, platform shoes and flipped hair-do.

 In 1992, the band released their second album, Infinity Within, a politically charged work.
 Their third album Dewdrops in the Garden was released in 1994.
 Neither of the two follow-up albums matched the commercial success of the debut album.

 Deee-lite disbanded in 1995 after Brill and Kirby's relationship fractured.

 In 1996, a remix album was released.
 A greatest hits album was released in 2001.